Moscofian/Moscofian/README.md

 # Moscofian
 Hey there!
 Nice to meet you!

-I am Lucas Moscofian Gimenez, student of IT at IFSP.
+I am Lucas, student of IT at IFSP.

 ## ⌨️Contact me